roelofse/TrustworthyAI/README.md

 ## Closing

-> **"Signal integrity compounds the dignity and worth of humanity.
+> **"Mapping emergent signal integrity to amplify the dignity and worth of humanity.
-> Trust architectures evolve stronger collective intelligence and shared values.
+> Optimizing trust architectures to strengthen collective intelligence.
-> The seeds we plant today will become tomorrow’s memory systems —
+> Planting the seeds that will become tomorrow’s memory systems —
 > carrying not only what we knew,
 > but what we chose to become."**